heavyai/rbc/doc/api.rst

     externals.cmath
     externals.libdevice
     externals.macros
-    externals.omniscidb
+    externals.heavydb
     externals.stdio

-OmniSciDB Backend
+HeavyDB Backend
 =================

-The table below contains the data structures available for the OmniSciDB backend.
+The table below contains the data structures available for the HeavyDB backend.
 It should be noticed that the following types are not regular Python types but `Numba types <https://numba.readthedocs.io/en/stable/reference/types.html>`__.

-The set of types below are only materialize inside the OmniSciDB SQL Engine.
+The set of types below are only materialize inside the HeavyDB SQL Engine.
 Thus, one cannot create and use them inside the REPL, for instance.

 .. autosummary::
     :toctree: generated/

-    rbc.omnisci_backend.Array
+    rbc.heavyai.Array